best-practicers/reviews/reviews/NFTTrader/Reentrancy.md

 #### `AXBridge.sol`

 - AXBridge is defined as Ownable with an onlyOwner modifier on its only function `bridgeSafeTransferFrom`.
 Although `bridgeSafeTransferFrom` makes an external function call `transferFrom`, on `bridgeSafeTransferFrom` the onlyOwner modifier appears to prevent it from being susceptible to reentrancy.
+That said, a reetrancy guard would be advisable since this function is executed via a custom interface on the Batchswap.sol contract.

 #### `BatchSwap.sol`